Recruiting & Retention

 in Greater St. Cloud

 Internships are rapidly-growing programs within many modern companies – whether large or small.
 Today’s college student is recommended to take on at least one internship before they graduate in order to gain an advantage over the competition and take on some real-world experience before entering the job market.
 Internship programs have likewise improved from cliche office assistant positions of the past.
-There are a few things you can do to run a successful internship program within your company.
+Here we provide ideas, suggestions and tools for creating a successful internship program in any organization.

 Ensure That All Parties Benefit From An Internship